Frequently Asked Questions

 Absolutely!
 All of our classes are completely beginner-friendly.
 We might build off things we’ve learned in previous sessions, but we always make sure to bring everyone up to speed first.
 It never hurts to go over the basics!

+After that, the classes are £5 per session, and we have packages and monthly memberships available.
 You can find out more on our pricing page.

-Our pro wrestling classes are taught by Ash, who wrestles under the ring names Rich Tea and Little Dick.
+In addition, our pro wrestling classes are taught by Ash, who wrestles under the ring names Rich Tea and Little Dick.
 They have been wrestling for 7 years, and are part of the world’s only drag king tag team, Big Dick Energy.
 Ash has created a training space for people who aren’t comfortable in mainstream wrestling spaces, and focuses on centring queer and trans people who have traditionally been excluded.

 Yes, absolutely!
 Our venue is wheelchair accessible with accessible toilets, and we welcome all body types.
 We are always happy to chat about access needs and will do our absolute best to ensure you can train with us.
 We can also adapt the classes and exercises to match whatever you’re able to do.
 We want everyone to be able to get the most out of our sessions, whatever their body type or ability level.